Quick Reaction Alert: United Kingdom

-In the 1950s and 1960s, training as a fighter controller in the UK was at MRS Bawdsey (RAF Bawdsey); the main central control was known as ADOC (similar to the USA's and Canada's NORAD at Peterson Air Force Base) which monitored the UK Air Defence Region (UK ADR).
+In the 1950s and 1960s, training as a fighter controller in the UK was at MRS Bawdsey (RAF Bawdsey).
+The main central control was known as ADOC, which monitored the UK Air Defence Region (UK ADR).
+It was similar to the USA's and Canada's NORAD at Peterson Air Force Base.
 The ROTOR system was developed in the 1950s.

 Before computers arrived in the 1970s, the Russian aircraft were plotted on a map, mainly by WRAF personnel.
-11 Group (at RAF Bentley Priory from 1968 and RAF High Wycombe from 1972) looked after the UK's air defence until the 1990s; High Wycombe today has the European Air Group.
+11 Group at RAF Bentley Priory from 1968 and RAF High Wycombe from 1972, looked after the UK's air defence until the 1990s.
+High Wycombe today has the European Air Group.
+The Ilyushin Il-18 Coot would fly in the 1980s on Ferret missions over the North Sea.
+The Phantom would be in the air in under two minutes.

+43 Sqn, the Fighting Cocks, operated the Phantom from Leuchars from September 1969, along with 23 Sqn, the Red Eagles and 11 Sqn, the Twin Eagles.
+56 Sqn, the Firebirds, operated the Phantom in the 1970s from Suffolk.
+In 1979, an average of 5 Russian aircraft a week entered British airspace.
+The tankers at Marham were from 55 Sqn and 57 Sqn.

 Every QRA alert required a Victor tanker from RAF Marham in Norfolk, with the codename Dragonfly.
 One fighter squadron would be on QRA for six month shifts.
 The Phantom had much better range than the Lightning, and had far-better look down radar, but the Lightning had better performance.

-The RAF Phantom variant had Spey engines, which were not intentionally designed for the aircraft, and gave lower performance; it had an advanced jam-resistant inertial navigation system but the RAF Phantoms could not take off immediately as this inertial system had to align first.
+The RAF Phantom variant had Spey engines, which were not intentionally designed for the aircraft, and gave lower performance.
+It had an advanced jam-resistant inertial navigation system but the RAF Phantoms could not take off immediately as this inertial system had to align first.
 The Lightning left service in 1988 and the Phantom in 1992.
-Only when the Tornado F.3 arrived did RAF QRA duty have an aircraft that had complete night-vision capabilities and could connect to the Sentry aircraft.
+When the Tornado F.3 arrived, the RAF QRA duty had an aircraft with complete night-vision capabilities and could connect to the Sentry aircraft.